The Hadean Eon – early earth and formation of the core

 Formation of the Moon — Giant impact hypothesis

-The two bodies have similar composition probably because Earth and Theia did, indicating that they were formed close to each other.
-The giant-impact hypothesis explains the similar but not quite equal ratios of oxygen isotopes on Earth and Moon.
-It also explains the Moon’s rotation in its orbit, keeping the same side toward the Earth.
-The impact has also been evoked to explain the inclination of the Earth’s rotational axis relative to its orbital plane.
+The theory explains several observations.
+Aside from Earth’s iron and volatiles, it and the Moon have similar composition because Earth and Theia did, indicating that they were formed close to each other.
+Light, volatile elements like hydrogen nitrogen, carbon and sulfur, were dissipated by heat from the fragments which formed the Moon.
+The giant-impact hypothesis explains the similar ratios of oxygen isotopes on Earth and Moon.
+It also explains how the Moon’s rotation in its orbit, keeps the same side toward the Earth.
+The impact has also been evoked to explain the inclination of the Earth’s rotational axis relative to its orbital plane, caused when the impact tipped over the Earth’s axis.

 Originally, the Moon was much closer to the Earth than now.
 The Earth’s orbital rotation was much faster, so a day was only five hours long, but the Moon took 84 hours to go around the Earth.
-Gravitational tides resulting from the pull of the two bodies on each other brought about a slowing of the rotation of the Earth and an increase in distance between the two bodies.
-In this way, the Earth’s rotational angular momentum has decreased as the Moon’s orbital angular momentum has increased, thus conserving total angular momentum; some of Earth’s angular momentum was transferred to the Moon Mirrors left on the Moon by astronauts have allowed the observation that the Moon is still receding.
-Both ancient tidal sediments and coral layers indicate that the day was once significantly shorter.
+Gravitational tides resulting from the pull of the two bodies on each other deformed their surfaces, stirring them into oceans of magma.
+The process also brought about a slowing of the rotation of the Earth and an increase in distance between the two bodies.
+In this way, the Earth’s rotational angular momentum decreased as the Moon’s orbital angular momentum increased, thus conserving total angular momentum: Some of Earth’s angular momentum was effectively transferred to the Moon.
+Both ancient tidal sediments and coral layers indicate that an Earth day was significantly shorter hundreds of millions of years ago.
+Mirrors left on the Moon by astronauts have allowed the observation that the Moon still is slowly receding.
 The giant-impact hypothesis seems to offer the best explanation for the Moon’s formation, but study continues.

 Continued differentiation and formation of minerals